 All visitors must go through the security checkpoint and when the museum is full, new visitors must wait until others exit.
 In such cases, visitors in the timed-reservations line may also have to wait but always receive fast-track priority on admission to visitors in the standard queue.

 Book Guided Tours of the Uffizi Gallery

-Guided tours of the Uffizi Gallery is a good option to save time and gain priority access without having to secure and pick-up tickets in person at the museum.
-Tours are a particularly good option for visitors with limited time or a tight schedule.
-Tours are generally 90 minutes to two hours.
+Guided tours of the Uffizi Gallery are good options to save time and gain priority access without having to secure and pick up tickets in person at the museum.
+Tours are a particularly good option for visitors with limited time or a tight schedule — standard tours are generally 90 minutes to two hours.

 Selecting a guided tour for the Uffizi Gallery may at first glance be daunting — GetYourGuide alone lists well over a hundred options for the high season.
 All tour guides in Italy are licensed and many will be art students, so the quality of knowledge is rarely an issue.